184 Pi: Sentient Pico "Spico" and TheSilentMonitor.com (184.html)

 Introduction

 What to call a silent device that monitors its local area?
 At the heart of this device is an inexpensive (US $ 5.00 ) computer from the Raspberry Pi Foundation called the Pi Pico (see image below left).
 The Pi Pico is controlled by a microprocessor chip called the RP2040.
 This chip costs only US$ 1.00 .
 The RP2040 itself has 8 state machines.
 Each state machine is a tiny speedy microprocessor, capable of Programmable Input-Output (PIO).
 Each PIO is designed to either produce high frequency waveforms or to read (sample) incoming waveformss.
 Each PIO itself is a tiny processor with 9 instructions to do the "bit-banging".
 These PIO interfaces can function as UARTs, controllers (SPI, IIC, PWM) or Digital ( HC compatible ) IO pins.
 USB and core-clocks are onboard the RP2040.
 A total of 30 pins link the RP2040 to the outside world.
 The Pico (datasheet in Source 02) makes the RP2040 programmable via MicroPython.
 MicroPython is a large subset of today's most popular (in 2023) programming language: Python.
 The Pi Pico is equipped with a push-button, that is used to boot up the Pi Pico in "flash" mode.
 After the Pi Pico is booted up in nornal (non-flash mode), the button can serve as a readable push-button for the Pi Pico.
-See Article 151 (Source 03) for a more detailled description of the PIO on the RP2040.
+See Article 151 (Source 03) for a more detailed description of the PIO on the RP2040.

 There is a need for a SETI-like computer/robot that will search for nearby "life".
 In this case, "nearby" means within meters or within miles.
 In a similar vein, "life" means an object that has bi-directional senses (but not human senses).
 Such "senses" include audio, visual, infra-red, wired electrical, very short-wave, thermal, power usage etc. Early Raspberry Pi Pico computers possess unidirectional senses "out of the box".
 Examples are its LED, its internal thermometer, its power source and its bidirectional asynchronous USB tether.
 If equipped with a solar panel as its power source, a Pico can become an independant stationary robot with unlimited power and an "unlimited" life.